2023–2025 Sundhnúkur eruptions: Grindavík and residents

-According to Grindavík's Planning and Environmental Department, more than 60 buildings have been classified as total losses following the November 2023 earthquakes, with demolition already underway on several structures.
-However, some structures will be methodically dismantled and subsequently reassembled at alternative locations.
+According to Grindavík's Planning and Environmental Department, more than 60 buildings have been classified as total losses following the November 2023 earthquakes, with demolition already underway.
+At least 40 buildings are expected to be demolished and the project is scheduled for completion by mid-2027.
 The affected structures include part of a nursing home, a recently renovated elementary school, and a gymnasium where the largest fissure had penetrated the inside football pitch.
-Additionally, there have been discussions about converting one of the affected buildings into a museum dedicated to the tragedies in Grindavík, highlighting the largest fault.
-Certain buildings will not be permitted to be reconstructed or expanded on their original sites.
+Additionally, there have been discussions about converting one of the affected buildings into a museum or other visitor attraction commemorating the events in Grindavík.
+Certain buildings will not be permitted to be reconstructed or expanded on their original sites and some structures will be methodically dismantled and subsequently reassembled at alternative locations.
 Along one street, nearly all buildings are slated for demolition.
 Remedial works to restore the town to a safe and functional condition were projected for completion in the first half of 2025, with a total estimated cost of ISK 470 million, split between the state at ISK 440 million and the municipality at ISK 30 million.
 A future municipal land-use plan has also been proposed that, among other measures, prohibits new construction on mapped fracture zones.
 A decision was made to fully reopen Grindavík to the public on the morning of 21 October 2024, nearly a year after the disaster began, although previous safety advice from authorities remain in effect.
 To further emphasise the town's return towards normal function following the public reopening, the Grindavík municipal office also returned to Grindavík in March 2025, after its temporary relocation to Reykjavík in the wake of the November 2023 disaster.
 However, certain hazardous areas of the town remain fenced off.
 Three road closure gates, which had controlled all traffic into Grindavík since 10 November 2023, were removed, but could be reinstated if Alert Phase or Emergency Phase is reactivated.